loopbackio/loopback.io/pages/en/lb3/Security-considerations.md

 }
 ```

-For information on CORS configuration options, see [cors documentation](https://github.com/expressjs/cors#configuration-options).
+For information on CORS configuration options, see [middleware.json (CORS settings)](middleware.json.html#cors-settings).

 ### Enabling CORS on the client